Bootfahrer/DiscordJS-Bot-Template/README.md

-Führe folgenden Command in der Konsole aus, um commands zu updaten: node deploy-commands.js test node deploy-commands.js all
+Execute the following command in order to update the commands in an guild:

-test updated nur den Testserver all updated alle server
+node deploy-commands.js serverId